cosimameyer/cosimameyer.com/content/post/2022-01-27-new-features-in-overviewr/index.en.md

 ---

+## Colors in `overview_plot`

-2. You can use colors in `overview_plot` to identify time periods.
+You can use colors in `overview_plot` to identify time periods.
 Here, we introduce a dummy variable that indicates whether the year was before 1995 or not.
 We use this dummy to color the time lines using the `color` argument.

 ```r
 # Code whether a year was before 1995